vreitech/docker-ldc/README.md

 ## Motivation

 Installation of a compiler sometimes is cumbersome.
-This Docker image should take this pain and allow you to easily switch between Versions of the same compiler and even different compilers.
+This Docker image should take this pain and allow you to easily switch between Versions of the compiler.

 In case a native installation is required, `curl -fsS https://dlang.org/install.sh | bash -s ldc` could be used.